yop-dev/yop-dev/README.md

 <div align="center">

-👋 Hi, I’m Yuri!
-I’m interested in coding (sometimes), and I’m looking to collaborate on making apps??
+👋 Hi, I’m Poy!
+I’m interested in coding, and I would love to collaborate on building something powerful!

 Connect with me: